lowlighter/metrics/source/plugins/music/README.md

   <tr><td colspan="2" align="center"><p>This plugin can display top and recently listened music tracks or titles from a random playlist.</p>
 <p>Different music providers are supported.</p>
 </td></tr>
+  <tr><th>⚠️ Disclaimer</th><td><p>This plugin is not affiliated, associated, authorized, endorsed by, or in any way officially connected with any of the supported provider.
+All product and company names are trademarks™ or registered® trademarks of their respective holders.</p>
+</td></tr>
   <tr>
     <th rowspan="3">Supported features<br><sub><a href="metadata.yml">→ Full specification</a></sub></th>
     <td><a href="/source/templates/classic/README.md"><code>📗 Classic template</code></a></td>